SAP/terraform-exporter-btp/docs/btptfexporter_resource_environment-instances.md

 ### Synopsis

-exportEnvironmentInstance will export all the environment instance of the given subaccount and gererate resource configuration for it
+exportEnvironmentInstance will export all the environment instance of the given subaccount and generate resource configuration for it

 ```
 btptfexporter resource environment-instances [flags]